27th February - 31st March 2015

 2) Obtain a combined final mark of 50% or more for the assignments and Final Exam

-Successful students will receive the GHRLTI Certificate in Gender-based Violence Training.
+Successful students will receive the GHRLTI Certification in Gender-based Violence Training.

 The course tuition fee is US$300.
 Course fees include access to all course materials, expert support, assignments as well as postage and packaging of a certificate.
 There is a limited amount of partial scholarships available for applicants from developing countries, based on financial need.

-The deadline for application is 24th September 2014.
-While full tuition payment is due on 25th September 2014.
+The deadline for application is 26th February 2015.
+While full tuition payment is due on 28th February 2015.
 However, applications will be accepted on a first-come-first-serve basis.
-Applications received after this deadline will not be considered.
+Applications received after this deadline will be considered as late application.
 You can also download application form at http://www.justicegroup.us/gender-based-violence.